페이지 이동경로

 try {

-UserShippingAddresses userShippingAddresses = await UserApi.instance.shippingAddresses();
+UserShippingAddresses userShippingAddresses =

-print('Succeeded in retrieving shipping address. \nService user ID: ${userShippingAddresses.userId}\n${userShippingAddresses.shippingAddresses?.join('\n')}');
+print('Succeeded in retrieving shipping address'

-print('Failed to retrieve shipping address.');
+print('Failed to retrieve shipping address $error');

 }